eighteen73/docs/README.md

 ### Deployment

-Deployment is handled automatically by a GitHub Workflow.
+Deployment is handled automatically by Kinsta static sites.